molivil/warnick/README.md

 ### Changes
 - Rewrote the link parser script so Warnick can more readily parse non-standard HTML tags such as &lt;A Href &nbsp;= &nbsp;link.html &nbsp;&gt;
 ### Known bugs
-- Some links may be rarely left out due to their references being non-case sensitive.
+- In rare circumstances some links may rarely be left out due to their references being written with a non-case sensitive server in mind.
 See v1.4.2 for more details.

 ## 1.4.4 (2021-05-29)
 ### Changes
 - Added watchdog code to prevent infinite loops.
 Fixes the infinite loop problem.
 ### Known bugs
 - Some links do not parse properly when a page uses non-standard HTML tags.
-- Some links may be rarely left out due to their references being non-case sensitive.
+- In rare circumstances some links may rarely be left out due to their references being written with a non-case sensitive server in mind.
 See v1.4.2 for more details.

 ## 1.4.3 (2021-04-30)
 ### Changes